Imperite/Rubik-s-Cube/README.md

 - Data Structure Optimizations:
   - Change the depth storage to use one byte (as a number) instead of two (the letter representation)?
   - Change data structure to work off only the rotations of the cubes from the original position - may allow for solving using linear algebra?

-# Planning new Data structure:

-Store each cube as a transform from it's original position?
-To do so, I'd need 6 things: xyz pos and rotation
-Can represent rotation using 2 bits (final 2 for type?)
-24 orientations for 1 cube (6 faces up, each with 4 rotations for 'front' face) 8 for side cubes

-If I store the subcubes in a 3x3x3 matrix, rotations will be more readable (but sacrifice 7 extra subcubes for this - should be viable?)
-Each cube would need to encode it's type (could do with id: 26 cubes > 5 bits, or 12 side cubes > 4 bits and 3 bits for corners)
-(could also store as the color on specific faces?) - leaves 4 bits to store rotations in Store rotations in terms of the mirror it reflects from original across: bit 1 is reflection in WY direction, bit 2 in BG, and bit 3 in OR dir
-Rotation direction can be done in terms of 3 numbers that determine what cubes are modified / the face used?
-Rotation def also gives convenient translation for displaying original subcube
-Feasibility:
-Takes 1 byte per cube in full 3x3x3, so 27 bytes? > **MUCH BETTER THAN 48**
-if store 2 arrays (one of sides and one of corners), could get down to just 20 bytes (excluding 2ish bytes for storing struct in)

 # Alternative Algorithms: